AlexCanCode/Player-Stats/README.md

 ## Tech/framework used

-Written entirely in vanilla JS for the purposes of learning while creating.
+Written almost exclusively in Vanilla Javascript in order to learn core concepts of development.
+Some select tasks (e.g. tooltip creation) were best left to a library.

 ## Features